Beach Camping Checklist – Essential Things to Bring

 Having a campfire is one of the most exciting and enjoyable parts of camping.
 However, when camping at the beach, you’ll have to take certain precautions to help ensure that you follow Leave No Trace guidelines to minimize the impacts of campfires.

 Depending on where you are in the world, you may be allowed to have a fire on the beach below the high tide line.
-Doing so means that the fire scar left behind in the sand by your fire will be washed away by the sea within 24 hours.
+Doing so means that the sea will wash away the fire scar left behind in the sand by your fire within 24 hours.

-However, this isn’t always a convenient practice, especially if high tide happens to occur in the evening during prime campfire hours.
+However, this isn’t always a convenient practice, especially if high tide occurs in the evening during prime campfire hours.
 The solution?
 A portable camping fire pit.

-Bringing a fire pit with you on your beach camping adventures can help ensure that you can enjoy your campfire without damaging the environment.
-Of course, you’ll still want to follow local regulations surrounding campfires, but a fire pit is often an acceptable option.
+Bringing a fire pit with you on your beach camping adventures can help you enjoy your campfire without damaging the environment.
+Of course, you’ll still want to follow local campfire regulations, but a fire pit is often an acceptable option.

-If you do want to bring a fire pit, don’t forget to pack tinders, lighters, and firestarters, too.
+If you do want to bring a fire pit, remember to pack tinder, lighters, and firestarters, too.
 That way, you can enjoy a roaring fire during your adventures.

 9. Camping toilet